Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Crystal Distance Functions

-where $\mathrm{AMD}(x)$ is the AMD vector of $x$.
+where $\mathrm{AMD}(x)$ denotes the AMD vector of $x$.
 The $k^\mathrm{th}$ element of an AMD vector stands for the average distance from an atom to its $k^\mathrm{th}$ nearest neighbor, with the average taken over all atoms in the structure.
-In theory, $d_\mathrm{amd}$ should be zero for the first pair in Table~\ref{tab:example}, since the two structures are identical.
-In practice, however, it returns a tiny non-zero value.
-This discrepancy is due to the finite precision of Python's floating-point calculations.
-For the remaining three pairs, $d_\mathrm{amd}$ returns non-zero values as expected.
-Of these three pairs, (wz-ZnO, wz-GaN) exhibits the smallest distance.
-This result makes sense, as this pair is the only one that shares the same space group and Wyckoff letters.
-Compared with $d_\mathrm{wyckoff}$, $d_\mathrm{amd}$ does not discard the information about exact coordinates and serves as a more detailed indicator of structural similarity.
+The normalized $d_\mathrm{am}$ is defined via $d_\mathrm{am} \coloneqq \frac{\tilde{d}_\mathrm{am}}{1+\tilde{d}_\mathrm{am}}$.
+Applying this metric to Table~\ref*{tab:example} (main text), $d_\mathrm{am}$ yields a value of zero for the first pair, reflecting the structural identity between the primitive cell and its supercell.
+For the remaining three pairs, $d_\mathrm{am}$ returns non-zero values.
+Of these three pairs, (wz-ZnO, wz-GaN) exhibits the minimum distance.
+This result is consistent with the fact that only this pair shares the same space group and Wyckoff letters.
+Compared with $d_\mathrm{wyckoff}$, $d_\mathrm{am}$ does not discard the information about exact coordinates and serves as a more detailed indicator of structural similarity.